 Interest-only structures are one of the most misunderstood terms in private lending.
 Borrowers see lower payments; lenders see speed-to-close.
 What both parties frequently miss is the servicing and compliance complexity that lives beneath the surface.
-For a full picture of what lenders pay — and what borrowers owe — at origination, see our pillar on hard money closing costs and transparency in private lending.
+For a full picture of what lenders pay — and what borrowers owe — at origination, see our guide on hard money loan costs and interest rates.
 The IO structure compounds those costs if the loan goes non-performing.

-Private lending now represents a $2 trillion asset class with top-100 volume up 25.3% in 2024.
-As deal volume rises, so does the frequency of IO structures — and the operational gaps that follow.
+As private lending deal volume rises, so does the frequency of IO structures — and the operational gaps that follow.
 This post breaks down seven things every lender, broker, and note investor needs to understand before closing an interest-only hard money loan.

 What Exactly Is an Interest-Only Hard Money Loan?